-When you retire, if you are eligible to use sick leave credit, your agency will report your hourly rate of pay and accumulated sick leave hours to the Employee Benefits Division.
+If you are eligible to use your sick leave credit when you retire, your agency will report your hourly rate of pay and accumulated sick leave hours to the Employee Benefits Division.
 You will receive a letter verifying your monthly sick leave credit and the current cost of retiree health insurance coverage.
 Keep this letter for your records.

-If you do not receive this information, write to the Employee Benefits Division (see page 23) or call 518-457-5754 or 1-800-833-4344 (U.S., Canada, Puerto Rico, Virgin Islands).
+If you do not receive this letter, write to the Employee Benefits Division (see page 23) or call 518-457-5754 or 1-800-833-4344 (U.S., Canada, Puerto Rico, Virgin Islands).